dansmyers/IntroToCS/Labs/8-How_to_Chat.md

 ### I've got 99 numbers, but I don't know which ones
-Here's a popular interview question with a "clever" solution: You're given a list that contains 99 of the numbers 1 to 100 in an unknown order.
+Here's a popular interview question with a "clever" solution.
+>You're given a list that contains 99 of the numbers 1 to 100 in an unknown order.
 Determine the one value that's missing.

 The "clever" solution is to calculate the sum and then subtract from the expected sum of all numbers 1 to 100.
-The sum of the integers 1 to `n` is
+The sum of the integers 1 to 100 is
 ```
-sum_1_to_n = n * (n + 1) / 2
+sum_1_to_100 = 100 * (100 + 1) / 2
 ```
 Write a program that implements this solution to the problem.
 ```
 """